aws-samples/aws-lex-web-ui/templates/README.md

 - `WebAppConfBotInitialSpeech`: Message spoken by bot when the microphone is first pressed in a conversation
 - `WebAppConfToolbarTitle`: Title displayed in the chatbot UI toobar
-- `WebAppConfHelp`: If true help button icon will be displayed in chatbot UI toolbar and when clicked will send help intent
+- `WebAppConfHelp`: String message sent by help button,  If empty icon will not be displayed in chatbot UI toolbar
-- `WebAppConfNegativeFeedback`: String intent sent by the user to signal a negative feedback response
+- `WebAppConfNegativeFeedback`: String message sent by the user to signal a negative feedback response if empty icon will not be displayed
-- `WebAppConfPositiveFeedback`: String intent sent by the user to signal a positive feedback response
+- `WebAppConfPositiveFeedback`: String message sent by the user to signal a positive feedback response if empty icon will not be displayed
 - `EnableMarkdownSupport`: Enables support of Markdown formatting in the UI by bots that provide Markdown formatting in their esponses.
 - `ShouldLoadIframeMinimized`: When set to true and using the lex-web-ui embedded